 The wheelchair bay accommodates one passenger-in-wheelchair (PIW), and the backrest doubles up as a single foldable seat when not in use.
 Another two foldable priority seats are located there as well, similar in design to the first four priority seats (and also able to be locked in the stowed position).
 When displayed at the Our Bus Journey Carnival, a luggage rack was built above the two priority seats.

 A low-height viewing window made of tinted glass allows PIWs and children a view of the outside.
 A Passenger Information Display System (PIDS) screen is also fitted at the standing area, providing en-route information to commuters.
+As of SBS Transit ownership (April 2018), the tinted glass panel has been covered with an opaque black sticker.

 Towards the rear of the bus are 19 permanent seats with headrests.
 USB Charging Ports are offered on all seats, except the middle seat at the very back of the bus.
 All seats beside the aisle are equipped with foldable arm rests.